Home

 Admission: 20 NIS adults; 15 NIS children

-8. The Rampart Walk
+8. Ramparts Walk

 If you enter the old city through Jaffa Gate, you can do a self-guided walk on the ramparts of the old city.
 There are informational plaques in English every several hundred feet to give you an idea of what you are seeing.
 The views of both the old city and the city outside the walls are magnificent.
-One path goes from Jaffa Gate to Lions Gate and the other from Jaffa Gate to Dung Gate.
+One path goes from Jaffa Gate to Dung Gate and the other from Jaffa Gate to Lions Gate.

 9. The Cardo

 What we now call the Jerusalem Old City was the thriving metropolis Aelia Capitolina during the Roman and Byzantine period.
 The Cardo was the commercial center of that ancient city.
 Ancient columns and shops are visible.
 The roofed part, reconstructed in Crusader times, now houses boutiques and archaeological sites side-by-side.
-The Cardo leads to the Arab shuk.

 10. Alone on the Wall